gcolbert/ACEM/documentation/ubuntu-development-install.md

 - Choose the directory where you extracted Tomcat's distribution archive

-- Once the server is installed, double-click on it and choose :
+- Once the server is installed, double-click on it.

-"Use Tomcat installation (takes control of Tomcat installation)" in the "Server Locations" panel. **Change the deploy-path from "wtpwebapps" to "webapps"**.
-Save the file.
+- In the "Server Locations" panel, choose "Use Tomcat installation (takes control of Tomcat installation)".

+- Change the deploy-path from "wtpwebapps" to "webapps".

+- In the "Timeouts" panel on the right, increase the "Start (in seconds)" value to 200.
+Do the same thing for the "Stop (in seconds)" value.

+- Save the server configuration.

-- Now right-click on the server and choose "Add and remove".
+- Now, right-click on the server and choose "Add and remove".

-Add the ACEM-web-jsf-servlet project to Tomcat.
+- Pick the ACEM-web-jsf-servlet project so that it appears in the "Configured" column.
+Click "Finish".

-- Make sure that Neo4j is running or the application won't start.
-Click the start icon.
+- **Make sure that Neo4j is running, or the application won't start.**

+- Click the start icon of the server.

+- In a web browser, go to http://localhost:8080/ACEM-web-jsf-servlet